x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/configure-number-of-input-failures-exchange-2013-help.md

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
 Visit the forums at [Exchange Server](https://go.microsoft.com/fwlink/p/?linkId=60612).

-## What do you want to do?

-### Use the EAC to configure the input failures before disconnect
+## Use the EAC to configure the input failures before disconnect

 1. In the EAC, navigate to **Unified Messaging** \> **UM dial plans**.